jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm19.md

 Is this not true faith?
 Faith demands belief in His existence—implying the truthfulness of His word—and the expectation that God rewards those who earnestly seek Him.
 See [Hebrews 11:6](Hebrews11#v.6).
 #jj

+#### v.12-13
+>Who can discern his errors?
+Forgive my hidden faults. <sup>13</sup>Keep your servant also from willful sins; may they not rule over me.
+Then will I be blameless, innocent of great transgression.

+The psalmist reflects on himself in relation God and his revelation.
+In [Ps 8](Psalm8) he looked at the dignity of humanity ([8:4a](Psalm8#v.4)).
+Now he reflects on humanity's sinfulness and limitations.
+Human beings are such insignificant parts in the vastness of space.
+Just as nothing is hidden from the heat of the sun (v.6), and even as the "voice" of the natural revelation penetrates to "the ends of the earth" (v.4), so God's word with all its perfections (vv.7-9) penetrates and examines a person.
+The godly stand, therefore, in fear before their Creator-Redeemer, knowing that they may have "hidden faults" or "errors" that he has not yet discovered.
+#vangemeren

 #### v.14
 >May the words of my mouth and the meditation of my heart be pleasing in your sight, O LORD, my Rock and my Redeemer.

 The heavens "declare," "proclaim," "pour forth," and "display" without the benefit of human speech; yet they speak clearly of the glory, power, and wisdom of God.
-The Lord has revelead his word in speech and written forms accessible to people.
+The Lord has revealed his word in speech and written forms accessible to people.
 In turn the psalmist, as a redeemed creature of God, prays that his expressed and unspoken words may be acceptable to his God, his Rock and his Redeemer; namely, the Lord, the covenant-loving God.
 #vangemeren